 Students can earn certificates in the following areas:

-Curriculum Advisement Guides show the order in which classes are normally taken as well as information related to careers and the job-market.
+Advisement Guidebooks show the order in which classes are normally taken as well as information related to careers and the job-market.
 Also, see individual Planning Guides under the separate degree tabs above.

 Internship Instructions provide step-by-step guidance on how to register for and complete an internship.

 Senior Outline Instructions show the steps needed to complete your Application for Degree, which helps ensure that all graduation requirements are met.

 All WWU students seeking a bachelor's degree in business must complete a formal, documented internship.